zerobounce/zerobounce-dotnet-api-v1/README.md

 zeroBounceAPI.ipAddress = "IP address the email signed up with" 'Optional

 'Depending on how you use the API, you might want it to time out faster, for example on a registration screen.
-'Normally the API will return results very fast, but a small percentage of mail servers take upwards of 20+ seconds to respond.
+'Normally the API will return results very fast, but a small percentage of mail servers 'take upwards of 20+ seconds to respond.
 'If the API times out, it will return a status of "Unknown" and a sub_status of "timeout_exceeded"

 zeroBounceAPI.readTimeOut = 200000 'Any integer value in milliseconds